Corporate governance

 The four Audit & Supervisory Board Member audit the status of business execution by directors and other executives by attending board meetings and reviewing business reports, financial statements, and consolidated financial statements submitted to the general meeting of shareholders.
 They also attend important meetings other than board meetings, such as the Management Committee, and conduct daily audits to enhance their effectiveness by meeting with officers, general managers, branch managers, managers of complexes, and presidents and auditors of subsidiaries, and Audit & Supervisory Board Member, as well as on-site inspections of major departments.
 In principle, meetings are held with the representative director once a quarter to discuss issues and exchange opinions.

-In addition, we have a Group Audit & Supervisory Board Member Meeting, which covers 13 members, including Audit & Supervisory Board Member who have been dispatched to affiliated companies, and we also work with the General Affairs Department Management Consulting Group, which dispatches non-executive Audit & Supervisory Board Member to 66 affiliated companies both in Japan and overseas.
+In addition, we have a Group Audit & Supervisory Board Member Meeting for the 13 Audit & Supervisory Board Member who are dispatched to affiliated companies, and we collaborate with the General Affairs Department Management Consulting Group, which dispatches non-executive Audit & Supervisory Board Member to 62 affiliated companies both in Japan and overseas.

 Initiatives